neo4j/docker-neo4j/README.md

      `http://localhost:8474`

-On OSX use http://boot2docker.io/[boot2docker] and replace localhost with the IP from `$DOCKERHOST` instead.
+On OSX use http://boot2docker.io/[boot2docker] and replace localhost with the IP from `$DOCKER_HOST` instead.
+Tip: you can use `boot2docker ip` to get it.

 ### Authentication